380. Bob redux (part 2): the “blessings” of chastity

 And so I bring you…

-In my previous post about this thing I called Bob, I was able to (finally) recognize it as “the piece of me that’s been screaming for love – God’s love as well as the love of others (more specifically, the longing for a woman to know and love, and to be known and loved by).”
+In my previous post about this metaphor I refer to as Bob, I was able to (finally) recognize it as “the piece of me that’s been screaming for love – God’s love as well as the love of others (more specifically, the longing for a woman to know and love, and to be known and loved by).”

 But I also sensed something new – that in the years between encounters, Bob had also become about something more, something edgier, something much darker.